niallpcarroll/musical-hangman/README.md

 </details>

 ### Responsive Design
-The website is designed to be responsive throughout - the design changes to be more compatible depending on which screen size the visitor uses.
-On mobile devices, content appears in a single column, whereas on larger devices the content of the home page spreads out to take up more of the available space, and the gallery images arrange into columns to increase their visibility.
+The game display is designed to be responsive throughout - the design changes to be more compatible depending on which screen size the visitor uses.
+On mobile devices, content appears in a single column, while the game title disappears to avoid pushing the game off the screen.
+On larger devices the content of the home page spreads out to take up more of the available space, with the hangman image appearing on the left and the keyboard, questions and letter spaces appearing on the right.

 ### Future Implementations
-There is plenty of potential for future development of this website.
+There is plenty of potential for future development of this game.
 Some features that are planned but not yet executed are:
-- The possibility of a comments / review section.
+- It will be very easy to add questions to the current list in JavaScript.
-- The possibility of an additional page with images and information of seasonal / occasional tours which might interest visitors.
+- The possibility of adding difficulty levels, such as 'easy', 'medium', and 'difficult' to appeal to players of different ages and experience.
-- The possibility of an additional page containing little-known facts about specific elements of Galway's history to further encourage uptake of the tours.
+- The possibility of adding audio and visual clues instead of text questions alone.

 ### Accessibility
 The website is designed to be accessible.
 Measures taken to ensure this include: